 Ariel plums are partially self-fruitful but would benefit from the close proximity of another pollinator.
 Their flowers are particularly attractive to bees and other insect pollinators.

 When growing Ariel plums, be sure to select a site that is in full sun for the best flavor outcome.
-The trees prefer at least 6 hours per day.
-Ariel plum trees are happiest in well-draining, sandy soil and a pH of 5.5-6.5.
-They enjoy a mesic environment – neither too dry or too wet.
+The trees prefer at least six hours per day.
+Ariel plum trees are happiest in well-draining, sandy soil and a pH of 5.5 to 6.5.
+They enjoy a mesic environment – neither too dry nor too wet.
 As with most newly planted trees, Ariel plum trees will need to be watered each week during their first growing season.
 Once they have established themselves, this is not necessary.
 If your region experiences extended dry periods, they will appreciate a deep soaking every week or two.

 Ariel plums ripen in the last week of September sometimes up until the first week of October.
 Pick them with a gentle grasp and twist to avoid bruising.
-As mentioned, these plums have a short shelf life of 1-3 days, but for the avid plum connoisseur, they are well worth adding to the landscape for their delicious, sweet and juicy flavor.
+As mentioned, these plums have a short shelf life of one to three days, but for the avid plum connoisseur, they are well worth adding to the landscape for their delicious, sweet, and juicy flavor.